MQCybersec/mqcybersec-website/src/content/writeups/25-knight-exceedingknight.md

 }
 ```

-If it hit's an error, the `.env` is dumped.
+If it hits an error, the `.env` is dumped.
 So we just need to trigger some integer overflow.

-On the calculator app we calculate `1+11111111111111111111` and we get the flag in the `.env` printout.
+On the calculator app we calculate `1+11111111111111111111`, and we get the flag in the `.env` printout.

 Flag: `KCTF{_Y0U_sH0UlD_re4D_m0r3_Cod3_}`